nkliuyifang/nkliuyifang.github.io/about.md

 We are a group of CVers.

 ### Research
-1. Human Action Recognition
+- Human Action Recognition
-2. Human Motion Prediction
+- Human Motion Prediction
-3. 3D Point Cloud Analysis
+- 3D Point Cloud Perception

 ### Lab Culture
 Let we have a try!